glag2/raspi-car/README.md

 - `lsusb` (output example: Bus 001 Device 005: ID 1546:01a7 U-Blox AG [u-blox 7]), from now on I'll use these data, remind to replace them with yours

-2) Create the gps rules
+2) Create the GPS rules

 - `sudo nano /etc/udev/rules.d/99-gps.rules` (file creation)

-3) Populate the file with:
+3) Add the following to the file:

 - `KERNEL=="ttyACM*", ATTRS{idVendor}=="1546", ATTRS{idProduct}=="01a7", SYMLINK+="gps0"`